miopowered/website/fairyvaults/configuration/general.md

 default-vault-name: "%name%'s Vault"

 # The default icon of a vault when it is created.
+# If you want to set a custom model data, use the following format: <material>:<model-data>
 default-vault-icon: CHEST_MINECART

 # The size of the vault when it is created.
 Should be a multiple of 9.